Top 100 bank stocks to watch

 - Decide whether you want to invest in shares or trade them.
 If you invest, then you buy the shares outright and are entitled to any dividends that are paid.
 You are not entitled to dividends if you trade shares and you don’t own them outright, but you can use leverage.

-- Make your first investment or place your first trade
+- Place your first trade

 Top 100 banks in the world